Map breaking down marijuana legalization by state in 2024.

 Colorado and Washington were leaders in the recreational marijuana movement, acting as early as 2012 to move toward legalization.
 As a result, they've generated more revenue from marijuana taxes than most other states, some of which have had an operational market for two years or less.

-Still, the table below show the tremendous potential for states to generate significant revenue over time.
-With states facing budget shortfalls resulting from COVID-19, revenue from recreational marijuana could be a much-needed boost.
-Total revenue is based on the most recent data available, which varies by state (some have released marijuana revenue tax data for 2023, while others only have reports available up to the end of 2022).
+Still, the table below shows the tremendous potential for states to generate significant revenue over time.
+With some states downsizing their budgets for the 2025 fiscal year, revenue from recreational marijuana could be a much-needed boost.
+Total revenue is based on the most recent data available, which varies by state.

 State-by-state revenue breakdown